Skov0/ezSMS/README.md

 Chrome >= 54.0<br>
 Firefox >= 45.0<br>
 IE >= 11.6<br>

-May work with older versions, but it hasn't been tested..
+Might work with older versions, but it hasn't been tested..

 ### APis
 The project was tested using JustSMS.dk APi while under development.
 But can be easily modified to fit any APi.<br>